eedaratejaswini-07/autoexpert/README.md

 ## 📜 License

-This project is developed for educational and internship purposes only.
+This project is developed for **educational and internship purposes only**.